Xilinx/meta-xilinx/docs/README.fw.package.md

-# How to package and depoly firmware elf or bin to linux root filesystem
+# How to package and deploy firmware elf or bin to linux root filesystem

 * [Introduction](#introduction)
 * [How to create and install firmware package recipe](#how-to-create-and-install-firmware-package-recipe)